IBM/model-evaluation-workbench/README.md

 - On the popup Specify model language as english and click `Train`

 - To create another NLC model, we can use the same instance of the NLC and click on `Create Model` to create another instance of NLC service.

 ![](Images/CreateModel2.png)

 - Train that model with the file `../src/main/data/NLC_import_Training2.csv`

-Now, two sets of models NLC services are trained and ready to be used.
+Now, two sets of model NLC services are trained and ready to be used.

 ## 3. Deploy the application to IBM Cloud